FUSE Introductory Tutorial

 eqt.time

-At the global time, leaving the square brackets empty
+... or at the current dd.global_time by leaving the square brackets empty []

 eqt = dd.equilibrium.time_slice[]